malubarreto/365daysofcode/README.md

 Day 8 (23/07/2024): I finished section 6 about pandas, learned how to import a csv file, some basic methods and did the exercises, but not all of them.

-Day 9 (23/07/2024): I did the easy exercises from a [video](https://youtu.be/i7v2m-ebXB4?si=Jl9ziOIVKU8--XOj) doing [100 pandas exercises](https://github.com/ajcr/100-pandas-puzzles).
+Day 9 (24/07/2024): I did the easy exercises from a [video](https://youtu.be/i7v2m-ebXB4?si=Jl9ziOIVKU8--XOj) doing [100 pandas exercises](https://github.com/ajcr/100-pandas-puzzles).
 Then, I started section 7 about numpy in the Data Science course.

+Day 10 (25/07/2024): I focused on a revision of the past days.